Back

 AI in Food Safety: Ethical and Efficient Food Safety Document Writing

-Attendees will gain hands-on experience using AI to generate document drafts, experiment with different prompt engineering strategies to achieve precise, context-aware outputs, and understand how various technical approaches (e.g., inference with large language models, retrieval-augmented generation, fine-tuning) can enhance document quality and consistency.
-The course also covers the ethical use of AI so that participants are prepared to integrate AI safely and responsibly into their documentation workflows.
+Attendees will gain hands-on experience using AI to generate document drafts, edit and revise prior versions, experiment with different prompt engineering strategies for precise, context-aware outputs, and understand how different technical approaches (e.g., inference with large language models, retrieval-augmented generation, fine-tuning) can enhance document quality and consistency.
+The course also covers data governance and the ethical use of AI within regulated industries, ensuring participants are prepared to integrate AI safely and responsibly into their documentation workflows.

 • Identify opportunities to apply AI for developing food safety documentation, including SOPs, policies, and verification activities.